Great Polish Map of Scotland

 The Great Polish Map of Scotland is a large (50 m x 40 m) three-dimensional, outdoor concrete scale model of Scotland, located in the grounds of the Barony Castle Hotel, outside the village of Eddleston near Peebles in the Scottish Borders.
 It is also known as the Mapa Scotland (derived from Polish mapa Szkocji) or the Barony Map.
 The brainchild of Polish war veteran Jan Tomasik, it was built between 1974 and 1979 and is claimed to be the world's largest terrain relief model.
-The sculpture is a category B listed building, and has been restored by a group calling itself Mapa Scotland.
+The sculpture is a category B listed building, and has been restored by the Mapa Scotland volunteer group.

 Background

 Black Barony's connection with Polish Forces during the Second World War dates from early 1942, when the hotel, established in 1926, was requisitioned for use as the main Staff College for training Polish officers in Scotland.

 After the Fall of France in May 1940, the Polish Army in Scotland was reorganised as the 1st Polish Corps and entrusted by the War Office with the defence of a long stretch of the country's east coast between Arbroath (later extended to Montrose, 38 miles (61 km) north of Dundee) and Burntisland on the Firth of Forth against a possible invasion from German-occupied Norway.
 The Poles strengthened existing defences by installing anti-tank obstacles, building pill boxes and patrolling the coastline in armoured trains.
 In early 1942 they gave up responsibility for Angus, taking over instead the defences of East Lothian.

 Following the formation of the 1st Polish Armoured Division in February 1942, Polish troops under the command of General Stanisław Maczek trained in Perthshire, East Lothian, Berwickshire, and East Anglia before taking part in the Normandy landings of 1944.
 In the Normandy campaign they played a conspicuous part in the Battle of the Falaise Gap, and in the liberation of the Netherlands and defeat of the Third Reich.
-After the war and the Communist take-over in Poland, many of the Polish soldiers in the West, including General Maczek, were unwilling to return to Poland, where their personal freedom was far from assured.
+After the war and the Communist takeover in Poland, many of the Polish soldiers in the West, including General Maczek, were unwilling to return to Poland, where their personal freedom was far from assured.
 Many settled in Britain, particularly in Scotland.